surprisedpika/hubble/README.md

 Defaults to true.
 When keys unknown to the program are encountered, show a popup.

+### Controller

+Set this to the brand of controller you wish to display.
+Currently, only Switch Pro Controllers are supported (`switch-pro`)

 ### Label

 The inner text of the given key.